Rhinoplasty in Farmington and Hartford County, CT

 An essential part of any consultation is the creation of a surgical plan.
 Once your surgeon understands your goals for rhinoplasty, they’ll offer treatment recommendations and give you a better idea of what can be achieved through your procedure.

-Nose surgery consists of two techniques: an open or endonasal procedure:
+Your rhinoplasty in CT will consist either of an open or endonasal procedure:

 Open Rhinoplasty uses a small incision on the columella to provide the surgeon with greater access and visibility of the interior nasal structures.